pchristensenB/box-azureb2c-sandpit/README.md

     Create new resource group

-    After creation, go to 'Settings'
+    After creation, go to 'Open B2C Tenant' (This opens in a new window)

+3. Register a new application
+   Go to 'App Registraions'-> New Registration
+   Add a client secret

 # License